 That, I believe, will be up to us.
 We are powerful creators, creating our lives as we go.

 A Dream Holiday

-In India, I will be partnering with my spiritual teacher and friend, Nithya Shanti, to teach “joyshops” on Creating Your Happiest Year Yet.
+In India, I am partnering with my spiritual teacher and friend, Nithya Shanti, to teach “joyshops” on Creating Your Happiest Year Yet.
 This is a total dream come true for me.
-Last year, I set the intention of creating and teaching “dream visioning” workshops in 2010.
+Last year, I set the intention of creating and teaching “dream visioning” workshops.

 I never could have imagined that dream would lead me to spend a month in India, teaching with someone who is a personal hero of mine.

 The Power of Dreaming Big!

 Last year I set the goal of leading at least 10 such workshops.
 I fell short of my goal, teaching only three.
 Yet, I also organized five more workshops for other spiritual teachers I admire, bringing the count to eight (I count my involvement there as helping to fulfill the dream).
 And, organized two more that had to be canceled due to circumstances and timing.

 That’s 10 workshops total in a year.
 If I count on both organizing and teaching, then I did hit my goal after all.

 At the beginning of the year, however, it seemed out of reach.
 I had no idea how to accomplish them.